apache/flink/docs/java_api_guide.md

 In order to link against the latest SNAPSHOT versions of the code, please follow [this guide]({{site.baseurl}}/downloads.html/#nightly).

-The *stratosphere-clients* dependency is only necessary to invoke the Stratosphere program locally (for example to run it standalone for testing and debugging).
+The *flink-clients* dependency is only necessary to invoke the Flink program locally (for example to run it standalone for testing and debugging).
 If you intend to only export the program as a JAR file and [run it on a cluster](cluster_execution.html), you can skip that dependency.

 [Back to top](#top)